iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog

+Version 4.5.3
+- Adjusted the Aggro List to highlight the current Sub Target as well as the Target.

 Version 4.5.2
 - Adjusted Phantom Roll, Double-Up, Wild Card, and Cutting Cards, removing the target name from the action.